Azure-Samples/azure-cosmos-cassandra-extensions-java-sample-v4/README.md

           #
           #   Set the variables referenced here to match the topology and preferences for your
           #   Cosmos DB Cassandra API instance.
           global-endpoint = ""

-          # Datacenter for read operations

-          # Datacenter for read operations
           read-datacenter = "Australia East"
-          # Datacenter for write operations
           write-datacenter = "UK South"
         }
       }